endstreet/Bliss/README.md

 Pre-requisites for Simulation mode:

 A joystick is required for Simulation mode.
-The "View" thub control will provide Forward(speed-up),Backward(speed-down), Left and Right control.
+The "View" thumb control will provide Forward(speed-up),Backward(speed-down), Left and Right control.

 Feel free to  contact me for any required info.